bonn0062/GSoD/absolute_beginners.rst

   [100   2   3   4   5   6   7   8   9  10  11  12]

-But when you use ravel(), the changes you make to the new array will affect the parent array.
+But when you use **ravel()**, the changes you make to the new array will affect the parent array.

-For example,
+For example:

 ::